rokudev/automated-channel-testing/README.md

 1. [Download](https://golang.org/dl/) and install the Go programming language (the Roku WebDriver server is implemented as a Go application).

-2. Clone the [Roku automated channel testing repository](https://github.com/rokudev/automated-channel-testing) or download it as a zip file.
+2. Clone this repository or download it as a zip file.

 3. Set the "GOPATH" environment variable to the path of the **automated-channel-testing-master** folder ($APP_PATH).